AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 24.6.
 Working Out of Class

-24.6.1.
-In a Represented Position - Whenever an employee is required to perform all, or substantially all, of the duties of another higher paid represented classification and when assigned by a Supervisor for a period in excess of one full shift, the employee shall receive a five percent (5%) increase or shall be paid at the initial step of the higher paid position, whichever is greater, for the entire period.
+Whenever an employee is required to perform all, or substantially all, of the duties of another higher paid represented classification as assigned by a supervisor for a period in excess of one full shift, the employee shall receive a five percent (5%) increase or shall be paid at step one (1) of the higher paid position, whichever is greater, for the entire period.

 C. The employee shall be considered a Union member and shall continue to pay Union dues.

 24.7.
 An employee who believes their position is improperly classified may request review of job duties by Human Resources.
-Requests for review of job duties for positions covered by this Agreement shall be conducted according to the established policies and practices of the City.
+Requests for review of job duties for positions covered by this Agreement shall be conducted according to the established policies and practices of the Employer.
 The employee will submit a request for review of job duties directly to their supervisor.
 Upon receipt of an approved request, Human Resources will conduct a job audit, make a classification and pay determination and initiate the appropriate review process.
-The status of Classification review requests shall become an automatic Labor Management Agenda item until the review is completed.
+The status of classification review requests shall become an automatic Labor Management Committee agenda item until the review is completed.
 Any changes to pay ranges as a result of a review of position duties are subject to negotiation between the parties.

 In the event a position is re-classified, the salary will then be based on the pay for that job classification and out-of-class pay shall be discontinued.